mekkablue/ShowCenterLines/README.md

 It respects the italic angle and is Dark Mode compatible.

+Via the context menu, you can add the current center lines as (blue) local guides.

 ### Installation

 1. One-click install *Show Center Lines* from *Window > Plugin Manager*